 Source: Yugoslav post stamps, 1980

-The variant shown on the 1980 post stamps (that include some other inconsistencies) include a large star with stright sides.
+The variant shown on the 1980 post stamps includes an oversized star.

 Slovenia, People's Republic, 1945 – 1963, Socialist Republic, 1963 – 1991